-5 ways to drive revenue for your student-let landlords
+5 ways to drive revenue for student-let landlords

-Student lets can offer great returns, when managed in the right way.
-Here are five top tips for how to make sure that your landlords' student lets are profitable.
+Student lets can offer great returns when managed the right way.
+Here are five top tips for how to make sure your landlords' student lets are profitable.

 Choose the right property